New EPA Vehicle Standards & What They Mean for Massachusetts & Rhode Island

 Automakers and the fossil fuel lobby have been campaigning across the country to undermine, delay, or destroy key regulations to reduce pollution from vehicles.
 In the next few days, it’s critical we all take action to defend these regulations to protect public health and fight climate change.
 We don't mean two weeks from now.
 We mean now.

-In this blogpost, we’ll cover how to take two actions (each will only take 3 minutes!) and then provide more context on what’s going on below.
+In this blog, we’ll cover how to take two actions (each will only take 3 minutes!) and then provide more context on what’s going on below.
 If you take action, email us at drivegreen@greenenergyconsumers.org to let us know!

 Massachusetts is due to start implementing the Advanced Clean Cars II (ACCII) regulations, which steadily transition sales of new vehicles to electric vehicles (EVs) over the course of a decade, with Model Year 2026; Rhode Island, with Model Year 2027.
 Nationwide, Governors are under pressure to delay implementation by several years.
 Governors need to hear now that delay is unacceptable.
 Strengthen your message by adding a paragraph about why you personally care about fighting climate change and reducing air pollution.